Lynxmotion/SES-P-ROS2-Arms/README.md

 Note: The 5DoF version does not have enough degrees of freedom to achieve all desired position + orientation targets.
 This implementation adjusts the goal orientation so it is always parallel to the base of the robot, this allows it to plan a trajectory "ignoring" the orientation.

 **Move Object Demo (Simulation)**

+The lss_ign_moveit_example package contains an example of a C++ implementation to move a box from a table to another.
+The motions are simulated in Gazebo Ignition.

 ```
 ros2 launch pro_sim_examples ex_cpp_move_object.launch.py